WWE Wrestlemania 34 Review

 Match Rating: 4.25 stars

-As another big match - Asuka's undefeated streak against Charlotte's Title.
-Both women showed what they were made of in this strong showing.
+Asuka's undefeated streak against Charlotte's Title made for another exciting match.
+Both women showed what they were made of in this intense bout.
 They even broke out some unique offense such as Asuka catching Charlotte's moonsault into a submission and Charlotte pulling out a Spanish Fly.

 Match rating: 4.25 stars